ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 Replication is central to reproducible research.
 Bench experiments should have both biological and technical replicates, while only the latter is possible for entirely _in silico_ experiments.

 The lack of replication is often associated with failed experiments, and when coupled with intent, constitutes scientific fraud.
+More subtle, and therefore more common is _pseudoreplication_ where the number of replicates is inflated due to complicated experimental design.

 ### Confounding